0xcadams/proof-of-residency/WHITEPAPER.md

 If the commitment is valid, a few things happen:

 - A **non-transferable ERC-721 token** is minted with the country information.
 The requester pays only the gas fees for minting.
 The metadata is returned by an API, with plans to move to IPFS.
 The structure of this metadata follows [OpenSea's standards](https://docs.opensea.io/docs/metadata-standards), but is subject to change.
-- The Committer's "contributions" amount is increased by the value originally paid by the requester. **They can withdraw this amount (minus fees) after the timelock expires in one week.**
+- The Committer's "contributions" amount is increased by the value originally paid by the requester. **They can withdraw this amount (minus fees) after the timelock expires in eight weeks.**

 The requester now has an ERC-721 associated with their account, with only the country ID as identifiable information!
 They can now participate in decentralized communities and other downstream projects with increased trust.